unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 }
 ```

-Or in contrary, if this method should remain without a command generated for it, specify `true` to its `isEnabled` parameter:
+Or on the contrary, if this method should remain without a command generated for it, specify `true` to its `isEnabled` parameter:

 ```csharp
 [Command(false)]